pulumi/pulumi-hugo/themes/default/content/blog/project-config-mvp/index.md

             foo: bar
 ```

-This is to allow the engine to distinguish between values and schemas, which will show below.
+This allows the engine to distinguish between values and schemas, which we will show below.

 ### Configuration specification

 A related feature to defining values for config at the project level is [being able to define a schema for the config](https://github.com/pulumi/pulumi/issues/1052).
-This allows you to define what configuration settings you expect in your `Pulumi.yaml`, the engine can then use that information to validate configuration for every stack.
+This allows you to define what configuration settings you expect in your `Pulumi.yaml` so that the engine can use that information to validate configuration for every stack.

-This is done using a very similar declaration to JSON schema, or our Pulumi JSON schema (the schemas from resource provider that drive our code generators).
+This is done using a very similar declaration to JSON schema, or our Pulumi JSON schema (the schemas from resource providers that drive our code generators).
 Below is a small example of some of the things you can declare:

 ```yaml
 config: